wednesday-solutions/kafka-node-example/README.md

   </p>

   <p>
 A Monorepo that hosts two web server and a web client.
-Purpose of this project is to demonstrate usage of Kafka.
+Purpose of this project is to demonstrate usage of Kafka and Dapr.
 We have one producer server that publishes messages to kafka and consumer server publishes that message web client after receiving the message from kafka
   </p>

 ---